-Editor's Note: On December 10, 2021, President Biden signed into law the Protecting Medicare and American Farmers from Sequester Cuts Act.
+Addendum: On December 10, 2021, President Biden signed into law the Protecting Medicare and American Farmers from Sequester Cuts Act.
 The new law delays implementation of the Radiation Oncology Alternative Payment Model (RO Model) until January 1, 2023.
 The model was originally scheduled to begin January 1, 2022, per legislation at the end of December 2020.

-he following summary outlines the highlights and/or changes CMS made related to the RO Model.
-This information includes some graphics from the proposed rule, because they were not included in the final rule.
-This is not a comprehensive summary, and readers are encouraged to access additional resources and information on the RO Model website: innovation.cms.gov/innovation-models/radiation-oncology-model.
+The following summary outlines the highlights and/or changes the Centers for Medicare & Medicaid Services (CMS) made related to the Radiation Oncology (RO) Model.
+This information includes some graphics from the proposed rule, as they were not included in the final rule.
+This is not a comprehensive summary and readers are encouraged to access additional resources and information on the RO Model website: innovation.cms.gov/innovation-models/radiation-oncology-model.